hindmasj/my-nifi-cluster/README.md

 ## Custom Processors

+### Loading The Processor

+As the NiFi process has already started by the time you get to copy a file to the lib directory, I needed to find a way to copy the NAR file in and have it picked up by the JVM without restarting the cluster.

 Tried to create a custom processor directory by setting the property *nifi.nar.library.directory.&lt;label&gt;*.

 First attempt was to set an environment variable "NIFI_NAR_LIBRARY_DIRECTORY_CUSTOM", and then create a volume to match the value.
 The volume was mounted but the ENV did not take affect, so the contents were never loaded.